Chef Michael’s Home Delivery

 To cook, I prefer a non-stick pan, and that pan needs to be very hot.
 Avocado oil is best for high temperatures.

 Another tip- keep a small brush handy for dispersing the fat.
 You pour a little oil into the pan and spread it over the bottom.
-If it’s a non-stick surface, it requires very little fat, and that’s a bonus if you’re counting
+If it’s a non-stick surface, it requires very little fat, and that’s a bonus if you’re

 Wild New Zealand Pink Snapper